 MIT Sloan EMBA students who are U.S. Citizens or Permanent Residents are eligible for Graduate and Professional Student Loans and Private Education Loans, although they are not eligible for Federal Direct Stafford Subsidized Loans and Federal Perkins Loans.
 International Students are not eligible for government loans but may qualify for private loan programs.
-Sloan estimates that 60% of students received some degree of loan financing or financial aid.
+Sloan estimates that 60 percent of students received some degree of loan financing or financial aid.

 Each year, the EMBA program awards a number of Sloan Leadership Fellowships to outstanding applicants who contribute to the diversity of the incoming class.
 Admitted students are automatically considered for these awards.

-Applicants to the MIT Sloan Executive MBA program must submit a 500-words-or-less statement of purpose outlining their qualifications and reasons for pursuing an EMBA, and the contribution they intend to make to their class.
-Additionally, applicants must submit a resume, three essays, two letters of recommendation, and official transcripts from any undergraduate or graduate institutions attended.
+After registering their interest, applicants to the MIT Sloan Executive MBA program must submit a 500-words-or-less statement of purpose outlining their qualifications and reasons for pursuing an EMBA, and the contribution they intend to make to their class.
+Additionally, applicants must submit a resume, three essays, two letters of recommendation, organizational chart and official transcripts from any undergraduate or graduate institutions attended.
 Applicants whose native language is not English may have to submit TOEFL scores.
 This decision is made at the discretion of the EMBA admissions committee after students have “registered their interest” in the program via the EMBA website.

-For the Class of 2019, the instructions for the statement of purpose and the three essay prompts were as follows:
+For the Class of 2021, the instructions for the statement of purpose and the three essay prompts were as follows:

-- Essay 1: The educational mission of the MIT Sloan School of Management is to “develop principled, innovative leaders who improve the world.”
+• Essay 1: The educational mission of the MIT Sloan School of Management is to “develop principled, innovative leaders who improve the world.”
 Please discuss how you will contribute toward advancing this mission based on examples of past work and activities.
 (500 words or less, limited to one page).